Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 Yaharia: ha ha ha ok

-Yaharia is angry that Makkusu has told about their metting despite the fact that the news mentioned neither of their names and that it was far from intentional as his friend spikes ancester got the info from him.
+Yaharia is angry that Makkusu has told about their meeting despite the fact that the news mentioned neither of their names and that it was far from intentional as his friend spikes ancester got the info from him.

 Makkusu joins the military Cybervator division if he hasnt already and starts training them to cut the tail of other Cybervators rather than to kill them.
 At one point he has to sub for another unit and is told by their handler not to teach them that pacifist crap.
 Maybe this is a unit in which Bursun is in.